Future of Earth

 The biological and geological future of Earth can be extrapolated based on the estimated effects of several long-term influences.
 These include the chemistry at Earth's surface, the cooling rate of the planet's interior, gravitational interactions with other objects in the Solar System, and a steady increase in the Sun's luminosity.
 An uncertain factor is the influence of human technology such as climate engineering, which could cause significant changes to the planet.
 For example, the current Holocene extinction is being caused by technology, and the effects may last for up to five million years.
 In turn, technology may result in the extinction of humanity, leaving the planet to gradually return to a slower evolutionary pace resulting solely from long-term natural processes.

 Over time intervals of hundreds of millions of years, random celestial events pose a global risk to the biosphere, which can result in mass extinctions.
 These include impacts by comets or asteroids and the possibility of a near-Earth supernova—a massive stellar explosion within a 100 ly radius of the Sun.
 Other large-scale geological events are more predictable.
 Milankovitch's theory predicts that the planet will continue to undergo glacial periods at least until the Quaternary glaciation comes to an end.
-These periods are caused by the variations in eccentricity, axial tilt, and precession of Earth's orbit.
+These periods are caused by the variations in eccentricity, axial tilt, and precession of Earth's rotation and orbit.
 As part of the ongoing supercontinent cycle, plate tectonics will probably create a supercontinent in 250–350 million years.
 Sometime in the next 1.5–4.5 billion years, Earth's axial tilt may begin to undergo chaotic variations, with changes in the axial tilt of up to 90°.